bungernut/ArduinoWPAUploadSheets/README.md

 ```
 3. Upload to ESP8266, and watch data hopefully be uploaded to your sheet.

+** Download data from Google Sheet with Python **
+1. Enable API for sheets, I made desktop-app and download the client configuration.json file. https://developers.google.com/sheets/api/quickstart/python
+2. Use `conda install -c conda-forge google-api-python-client` rather than use PIP to install it.
+3. Copy the json file to this folder.
+It is also added to `.gitignore` to prevent you from uploading it.
+4. Run jupyter notebook, and start executing cells.
+It should open another webbrowser asking if you want to give access to the sheet.
+If successful this should make a token.pickle to save the authorization whatevers.
+5. I needed to change the displayed format for the number in the sheet in the actual sheet, for example the dats needs to show all the data: YmdHMS.
+6. Run the jupyter-notebook.

 **TODO:**
 Nano 33 IoT uses WiFiNINA libs to connect to WiFi.
 Example `ConnectWithWPA` is a good start with this, said needed firmware update, but still managed to connect.